Hemanth42d/java-maven-app-learning-jenkins/README.md

-# Creating a simple freestyle job in jenkins
+# Creating a simple freestyle job in jenkins (Also for running a pipeline)

 Basically cretaing a free style job in jenkins is done using UI mostly and once the job is created then we will enter into the job and look for **configure** tab in the side bar and then
 1. Add Github url for cloning the repository locally and add the github credentials in the jenkins credentials tab